iamjai-3/clickhouse-kafka-streaming/QUICKSTART.md

 The consumer will:

 - Connect to Kafka
+- Create Kafka topics if they don't exist
-- Initialize ClickHouse tables (processed_events, migration logs)
+- Initialize ClickHouse tables (processed_events, migration_logs)
+- Wait for group coordinator to be ready
 - Start listening for messages

 ## 5. Send Sample Data